 What does that mean?
-To me, that means that I love my friends exactly as they are.
+To me, that means that I love my friends exactly as you are.
 It means I don’t get mad if they have to change plans or choose to change plans.
 I don’t have to talk to them every day.
 I don’t take it personally if they don’t return my calls, texts, or emails.
 I don’t “expect” them to be a certain way.
 I simply want them to be there for me when they can.
 I know real life gets in the way sometimes, and sometimes, you just want to sit on the sofa and watch some mindless television.
 Years ago, when we had our toddler playgroup, I told all my friends that I am a low-maintenance friend.
 I also told them I expect the same in return.

 For example, if we have plans to go to dinner on a Tuesday night, and on Tuesday afternoon, I decide I just can’t pull it off…I call and say, “I just can’t pull it off.”
 And that is fine…no questions asked.
 My friends know they can do that with me, but I expect the same courtesy in return.
 If it’s an important event, it’s different…I WANT to attend important events.
 My friend of 20+ years, Mary Ann, uses our friendship as her example of “low-maintenance friendships.”
 We have the same views.
 It doesn’t mean one or the other of us is neglecting the friendship or taking advantage of the other.
 It means we can be honest and realistic.
 We don’t get bent out of shape about silly things.
 We don’t sweat the small stuff.
 There’s no pressure.
 We can be forgiving.

 Here’s how I tend to look at it: we all mess up sometimes.
-There have been countless times I’ve messed up with friends…didn’t return calls, ran very late, accidentally didn’t show for something, or maybe I was just plain thoughtless.
+There have been countless times I’ve messed up with friends…didn’t return calls, ran very late, accidentally didn’t show for something, or maybe I was just plain thoughtless or mean.
 I’m sure I’ve done worse things, and I have friends who have done all this too at some time.
 The great thing about low-maintenance friends?
 They don’t freak out.
 They don’t unfriend you on Facebook or give you the silent treatment.
 They forgive.
 After all, if we want to be forgiven by others, we have to be forgiving, right?
 You know…without sin/casting stones, right?